International Railways of Central America: Rolling stock

 The majority of the locomotives inherited by the IRCA in 1912 were manufactured by the Baldwin Locomotive Works (BLW) of Philadelphia, and in 1913 the IRCA placed their first order of new locomotives for five 2-8-0 tender engines numbered 32 to 36 and were a standard BLW design, the 10-26E class, another five were ordered in 1914 and numbered 37, and 45 to 48, they were later converted to burn oil, similar locomotives were ordered again in 1925 and 1926.

 From 1950 the IRCA ordered several diesel locomotives from General Electric, most were reallocated to El Salvador after 1968 where they remained in service past merger and nationalization, however in Guatemala most were abandoned in favour of older steam locomotives as diesel spares became to expensive to precure post-nationalization.

 Legacy

 The IRCA was the largest rail network in both Guatemala and El Salvador by trackage and quite ambitious in its early attempts at expansion, however its association and reliance on the United Fruit company would ultimately hamper it and lead the IRCA's decline.
 The IRCA's infrastructure would form the basis for the national railway networks of both Guatemala and El Salvador.

 Preservation

-Twelve ex-IRCA steam locomotives remain in various conditions in Guatemala, and in El Salvador all but one of the countries six remaining steam locomotives are ex-IRCA locos, three of which are on display.
+Twelve ex-IRCA steam locomotives remain in various conditions in Guatemala; and in El Salvador, all but one of the country's six remaining steam locomotives are ex-IRCA locos, three of which are on display.